algoneer/algoneer/docs/source/getting_started.rst

 objects.
 A Model is an :class:`~algoneer.algorithm.Algorithm` that has been trained with a specific :class:`~algoneer.dataset.DataSet`.

-To get started we need to install Algoneer, which we can do using pip:
+To get started we need to install Algoneer, which we can do using pip.
+You need at least Python version 3.6 to run Algoneer.

 .. code-block:: bash

-    pip install algoneer
+    pip3 install algoneer

 Algoneer aims to be technology-agnostic and provides wrappers for the most popular data processing and machine learning libraries.
-In this tutorial, we are going to use Algoneer in conjunction with `pandas` and `scikit-learn`, which we need to install manually.
+In this tutorial, we are going to use Algoneer in conjunction with `pandas` and `scikit-learn`.
+In case you have not installed them already, you can do so by typing:

 .. code-block:: bash

-    pip install pandas scikit-learn
+    pip3 install pandas scikit-learn

 Algoneer also provides a separate package with several example datasets that make it easy to get started.
 We can also install them using pip:

 .. code-block:: bash

-    pip install algoneer_datasets
+    pip3 install algoneer_datasets

 That's it, we're good to go!
 Let's start using Algoneer by loading an example dataset and running a test on it.
 You can find a Jupyter notebook with the